trizen/sidef-book/preface.md

 The original desing was for an elegant, object-oriented programming language that was easy to write, easy to parse and easy to implement.
 As the time passed by, the original design has changed a little bit, but the core concept remained the same.

 At the time of writing this book, Sidef is a little bit more than 2 years old.
-It's still very experimental and it lacks a solid and fast implementation, but it can be used in some simple projects.

 In this book I will try to cover the entire language specifications, along with examples and notes.
 At the end of the book I will include a large collection of programming tasks written in Sidef, hopping to give the reader a better grasp of the language.

 ### WWW
 * Github: https://github.com/trizen